CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 #### Delete Task : `delete`

-To use the delete command, the input should be in the following format: `delete INDEX`
+If you have completed the task or need to delete unwanted task, simply input the `delete` command.

 | **Format** |